-The third-cycle/doctoral programme includes a course component with the aim to give a general introduction to research and science, in-depth knowledge of the subject, methodological knowledge and skills which are beneficial for the thesis work or what serves as a preparation for a continued research career.
+Doctoral studies, in addition to the research work, include course components that provide a general introduction to science and research, in-depth knowledge of the subject, and method knowledge and skills that are beneficial for the thesis or preparing for a continued research career.

-The planning of the courses should be mutually decided by the student and the supervisor, and temporal planning should be recorded in the individual study plan for the upcoming year.
+The planning of the courses should be mutually decided by the student,supervisor, and director of studies.
+Temporal planning should be recorded in the individual study plan for the upcoming year.

 Courses from another university, from previous education or from an education provider outside the university may be subject to credit transfer.
 According to the Higher Education Ordinance, credit transfer may be possible: ”if the knowledge and skills that the student claims to have are of such kind and scope that they mainly correspond to the education for which they are meant to be creditable.
 A student may also be credited with the corresponding knowledge and skills that have been acquired in professional activity.”
 (HF 6 kap, 7 §).